top of page

 Is TRE® safe?

-TRE® is generally safe for most people and is designed as a self-help practice.
+TRE® is generally considered safe for most people and is designed as a self-help practice.

 That said, there are some important considerations.

-If you have a clinical diagnosis, psychiatric condition or are taking medication, it’s important to consult your GP or healthcare professional before starting.
+If you have a clinical diagnosis, a psychiatric condition or are taking medication, it’s advisable to consult your GP or healthcare professional before starting.
 TRE® is also not recommended during pregnancy.

-Feeling safe, grounded and able to self-regulate is essential.
+Feeling safe, grounded and able to self-regulate is an important part of the process.

-When you learn TRE® with me you’ll be guided in a trauma-informed, person-centred way and supported to practise at a pace that feels right for you.
+When learning TRE® with guidance, you are supported to explore the practice at a pace that feels appropriate for you.

-Before starting, I'll ask you to complete a health questionnaire so that any relevant considerations can be discussed in advance.
+Before we begin, you'll be asked to complete a short health questionnaire so that any relevant considerations can be discussed in advance.

 Close-up of lower right leg with upper body (not seen) bending down and hands holding onto toes and ankle of this leg.
 Standig barefeet on a yellow yoga mat wearing tight navy gym trousers and a teal long-sleeved top.
 This is demonstrating one part of TRE's warm-up exercise number four.